GaiaBuccino/Venice_Lagoon_bathymetry/README.md

 # Venice Lagoon Bathymetry
-Algorithm that updates the structured bathymetry of the North Adriatic Sea (resolution at 1/128 degree) adding the bathymetry of the Venice lagoon constructed by averaging values coming from more recent unstructured bathymetries (CORILA2003 and coarsed2013)
+Algorithm that updates the bathymetry of the structured mesh of the North Adriatic Sea (resolution at 1/128 degree) adding the bathymetry of the Venice lagoon constructed by averaging values coming from more recent unstructured bathymetry :

+- **CORILA2003** : dataset collected using on a “Multibeam” bathymetric acquisition system, from the end of 1999 to spring 2003, covering the whole lagoon including the most shallow areas, and not only the navigable channels.
+This bathymetry dataset reports depths relatives to the *zero IGM 1942*.

+- **coarsed2013** : high-resolution ASCII:ESRI gridded bathymetric data (0.5 m DTM) [Madricardo et al, 2016](http://dx.doi.org/10.1594/IEDA/323605), [Madricardo et al, 2017](https://doi.org/10.1038/sdata.2017.121) collected in the navigable channels of the Venice lagoon during a survey made in 2013 and reports depths relatives to the *Punta Salute level*.
+This dataset was coarsed by a factor 20 resulting in a coarse grid of resolution 10m x 10 m in order to reduce the processing time required by the interpolation procedures.

+In order to produce a final bathymetry relative to the zero IGM 1942, the Corila2003 dataset is here used without depth correction while the depths of the coarsed2013 bathymetry are lowered by $24.3cm$ given that in 2013, the *Punta Saute level* was about $24.3cm$ lower than the *zero IGM 1942*.

 ## Required files
  - Bathymetry of the North Adriatic Sea (netCDF format) on which the Venice lagoon bathymetry is innested, in the following referred as _original bathymetry_ (in this example _bathy_ADRI_CADEAU_NS.nc_)